 What Is i.Sense EC.P and How Does It Work?

 At the top of the list of the most commonly installed sensors so far is the tensile force measurement.
 This type of force measurement is mainly used for sliding travel distances from 15m.
-This force sensor measures, purely mechanically, the tensile and shear forces occurring on the energy chain.
-With the sliding movement of an energy chain, the tensile force occurring on the driver increases or decreases depending on its position in the travel path.
-On one side of the travel path, the driver must pull the entire weight of the energy chain (end position 1 = high tensile force).
+This force sensor measures, purely mechanically, the tensile and shear forces occurring on the e-chain.
+With the sliding movement of an e-chain, the tensile force occurring on the driver increases or decreases depending on its position in the travel path.
+On one side of the travel path, the driver must pull the entire weight of the e-chain (end position 1 = high tensile force).
 If the driver is on the other side (end position 2) of the travel path, the pulling force from the chain is only minimal.

 If these, let's call them force limits, are defined for the corresponding application, the sensor (EC.P sensor) can be adjusted and mounted on the driver.
 This sensor is then only connected to the EC.P module, which is located directly in the machine's control cabinet.
 If, from this point on, the drag-and-thrust forces of the drag chain for whatever reason (ice, snow, object, animal or possibly even a person in the guide trough) exceed the set limits, a warning message can be issued or the system can be stopped directly if needed.

-It's that easy to make your energy chain safe and smart.
+It's that easy to make your e-chain safe and smart.
 I hope I was able to shed some light on an area of condition monitoring and show that implementation is not difficult or complex.